AboutWebLLC/unofficial-updater2/README.md

 ### Disclaimers
 1. Use of Unofficial Updater 2 is **at your own risk**
+ - **Do not** run Unofficial Updater 2 for the first time on a production system
 2. Unofficial Updater 2 is **not endorsed by or have any ties** to Adobe
 3. ColdFusion Server/process **should not be running** when you use Unofficial Updater 2
 4. Unofficial Updater 2 can **only be run against** Adobe ColdFusion **8.0.1** or **9.0.1**